alifasih/code-challenge-assignment/ASSIGNMENT-USERSTORY.md

 ## Assignment

-**We want you to think through and implement the user stories Of an application to implement a solution that solves the problem and that you would approve and could stand for.**
+**We want you to think through and write the user stories of an application to implement a solution that solves the problem and that you would approve and could stand for.**

  - Business requirements for calculating vehicle tolls are given below.
 Implement these requirements in the form of User Stories.